diehlpk/diehlpk.github.io/_posts/blog/2015-08-04-hpx-fedora.md

 ---

 ## Installation with dnf
-Since Fedora 28, there is an offical package for hpx compiled with gcc, openmpi, and mpich availablei in the updates-testing repo.
+Since Fedora 28, there is an offical package for hpx compiled with gcc, openmpi, and mpich available in the updates-testing repo.

 {% highlight bash %}
 dnf search hpx --enablerepo=updates-testing